Making a release¶

 Next Release

-section back in CHANGES.rst, commit and push local changes.
+, commit and push local changes.

-$ git add CHANGES.rst && \ git commit -m "CHANGES.rst: Add \"Next Release\" section [ci skip]" && \ git push origin master
+$ git add CHANGES.rst && \ git commit -m "CHANGES.rst: Add \"Next Release\" section [ci skip]" && \ git push origin main

 Conda: Step-by-step¶